pattonsgirl/Spring2020-CEG2350/Lab03/README.md

         * What partition table should we select?
 Why?
         * What command(s) / program(s) can we use to create a partition table on our new drive?
             * Note the command and its parameters
-        *

-Make a filesystem on that partition that is compatible with Linux.
-Mount the partition to /mnt/Lab03

-Note: If this goes sideways, DON'T PANIC.
-You will just need to create a new stack by deleting yours, then clicking the provision link from Lab 1 - you do not need to create a new key, just reference your good key when creating your stack.

-## Part 3 - Processes?

-Look at /usr/lib
+        * What command can we use to create a filesystem on our partition?
+            * Note the command and its parameters
+    * Let's assume the above went well.
+Write the command to mount the drive to `/mnt/Lab03`
+        * If we wanted to make this permanent, what file would we need to edit?

 ## Submission
 Upload your file named `Lab03-LastName.txt` to the Pilot Dropbox.